Orwell Park Mansion and Observatory

 NGC7331 and the nearby group of four galaxies known as the Deer Lick Group.
 Further away, to the bottom right, is Stephan's Quintet, a group of five interacting galaxies.
 The Quintet is only 4 arcminutes in diameter.
 Close-ups: NGC7331, Stephan's Quintet.
 Skywatcher 190 mm Maksutov-Newtonian on NEQ6 mount.
 Canon 60Da camera.
 Fifteen 360 s exposures at ISO 800.

-NGC7331.
+NGC7331 shines at magnitude 9.5, and lies at a distance of 49 million LY.
 Skywatcher 200PDS 200 mm f/5 Newtonian on NEQ6 mount.
 Canon 1100D camera.
 Stack of seven 360 s exposures at ISO 200 with dark frames and flat frames.
-The galaxy shines at magnitude 9.5, and lies at a distance of 49 million LY.

 NGC7332 and NGC7339 (Pegasus)

+The galaxies shine at magnitude 11.1, and lie at a distance of 67 million LY.
 Skywatcher 200PDS 200 mm f/5 Newtonian on NEQ6 mount.
 Canon 1100D camera.
 Stack of five 360 s exposures at ISO 400 with dark frames and flat frames.
-The galaxy shines at magnitude 11.1, and lies at a distance of 67 million LY.

 Abell 426 (The Perseus Cluster)